Pendulums

 practice problem 1

-- What is the length of a seconds pendulum at a place where gravity equals the global average value of 9.81 m/s2?
+- What is the length of a seconds pendulum at a place where gravity equals the standard value of 9.80665 m/s2?

 - What is the period of this same pendulum if it is moved to a location near the equator where gravity equals 9.78 m/s2?
 How much time does the pendulum lose or gain every 30 days?